tashi-ono/portfolio/README.md

 # seir_526_portfolio_project

 Personal portfolio website to showcase my projects from General Assembly.
+Please see project-worksheet.md for more information.